fischermoseley/manta/doc/index.md

 ![](assets/logo.png)

-## Manta: An In-Situ Debugging Tool for Programmable Hardware
+## Manta: A Configurable and Approachable Tool for FPGA Debugging and Rapid Prototyping

 Manta is a tool for getting information into and out of FPGAs over UART or Ethernet.
 It's primarily intended for debugging and experimentation, but it's robust enough to be a simple, reliable transport layer between a FPGA and a host machine.
 It works by letting you configure a series of cores, which live as digital logic on the FPGA and are represented with vendor-agnostic Verilog-2001.
 The information and behavior of these cores are accessible to the host machine, which presents a Python API to the user.
 Manta includes the following cores, any number and combination of which may be used at once: